hallr/DAT_SF_19/README.md

 * Model Evaluation, incl.
 Cross Validation ([slides](slides/05_model_evaluation.pdf))
 * Lab: Cross validation with Python and Scikit-learn

+**Pandas Resources:**
+* To learn more Pandas, review this [three-part tutorial](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/).
+* Browsing or searching the Pandas [API Reference](http://pandas.pydata.org/pandas-docs/stable/api.html) is an excellent way to locate a function even if you don't know its exact name.
+* If you want to go really deep into Pandas (and NumPy), read the book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) by Wes McKinney, the creator of Pandas.
+Ping me on Slack for a discount code.
+* Here are examples of different types of [joins in Pandas](http://www.gregreda.com/2013/10/26/working-with-pandas-dataframes/#joining), for when you need to figure out how to merge two DataFrames.

+**Model Evaluation Resources**
+* For another explanation of training error versus testing error, the bias-variance tradeoff, and train/test split (also known as the "validation set approach"), watch Hastie and Tibshirani's video on [estimating prediction error](https://www.youtube.com/watch?v=_2ij6eaaSl0&t=2m34s) (12 minutes, starting at 2:34).
+* Caltech's Learning From Data course includes a fantastic video on [visualizing bias and variance](http://work.caltech.edu/library/081.html) (15 minutes).
+* [Random Test/Train Split is Not Always Enough](http://www.win-vector.com/blog/2015/01/random-testtrain-split-is-not-always-enough/) explains why random train/test split may not be a suitable model evaluation procedure if your data has a significant time element.

+**Additional Resources:**
+* [What I do when I get a new data set as told through tweets](http://simplystatistics.org/2014/06/13/what-i-do-when-i-get-a-new-data-set-as-told-through-tweets/) is a fun (yet enlightening) look at the process of exploratory data analysis.

 -----

 ### Class 6: Regression & Regularization